-If you think this cookbook has been useful in your day to day work and you want to support the development of it, feel free to drop a tip or donation into the hat over on Pledgie.
-Or you can contact me directly if you would prefer to do it that way.
+If you think this cookbook has been useful in your day to day work and you want to support the development of it, feel free to (hang on, I’m waiting to be approved for the GitHub Sponsor program).
+Or you can make a one-time contribution through PayPal.
+Or contact me directly if you would prefer to do it that way.

 If you are a student, please don’t donate.
 Save your money for food, tuition, supplies, hardware, software, fonts, picnics, concerts, student loans, etc. Come back when you are rich and famous from all the world changing OpenType features that you have written.
 I mean, if you really, really, really want to donate, you can if you insist.
 But, keep your budget in mind, please.